tbnorth/multiproc/multiproc.md

 ## Python GIL

-You may here / read:
+You may hear / read:

 “Python has a Global Interpreter Lock (GIL) which prevents it from executing code simultaneously.”